 Spend some time researching your target audience, looking for demographic and psychographic data or observable patterns that help you form a mental image of who is likely to buy from you.
 This exercise won’t just inform your initial strategy but also help you develop a voice and tone for your brand that resonates with them.

 If your business naturally focuses on a specific niche (like cat owners, for example), your job will be easier than if you’re trying to appeal to a more general audience (like a telecommunications or airline brands).
-I recommend lurking in the places your intended customers often hang out, in subreddits or blog comments for example, to see what they’re interested in.
+I recommend lurking in the places your intended customers often hang out, on Reddit or blog comments for example, to see what they’re interested in.

 Facebook, being one of the largest social networks and thus a database of 2.3 billion monthly active users, is also a great place to do some audience research.
 Check out your competitors’ pages, clicking through on the profiles of some of their engaged followers to get a better sense of who they are and what they like.